JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 # <a name="getpropertyiidlist"></a>GetPropertyIdList (CGpImage)

-Gets a list of the property identifiers used in the metadata of an **Image** object.
+Gets a list of the property identifiers used in the metadata of an **Image** object, one for each property item stored in the image.

 ```
 FUNCTION GetPropertyIdList (BYVAL numOfProperties AS UINT, BYVAL list AS PROPID PTR) AS GpStatus